Ninaivellam Nithya: Production

 Gigi, a daughter of Gemini Ganesan, made her acting debut, and Ninaivellam Nithya was her only film as an actress.

 Soundtrack

 The music was composed by Ilaiyaraaja, with lyrics by Vairamuthu.
-Many of the songs are set in ragas; "Rojavai Thalattum Thendral" is set in Pantuvarali, "Panivizhum Malar Vanam" is in Nattai, "Neethane Enthan Pon Vasantham" is set in Brindavani, and "Kanni Ponnu" is set in Chatusruti Dhaivata.
+Many of the songs are set in ragas; "Rojavai Thalattum Thendral" is set in Pantuvarali, "Panivizhum Malar Vanam" is in Chalanata, "Neethane Enthan Pon Vasantham" is in Brindavani, and "Kanni Ponnu" is in Hamsanadam.
+Sudhakar played the flute for "Panivizhum Malar Vanam".